extrawitz/11ty-dockerless-build/README.md

 No docker is used.
 No root-permissions needed on your self-hosted runner

+### Pre-Requisites
+- your site has to run smoothly on oyur local machine
+- You need a proper ".eleventy.js" file https://www.11ty.dev/docs/config/
+- You need a to have a valid local package.json in your repo, so that npm / npx works clean

 ### Features
 - this action runs flawless without root-permissions as docker is not used.
 - you can use most common plugins, i.e. **@11ty/eleventy-img** which ist not possible with docker-gh-actions.